eegg/school-policies-and-procedures/src/illnesses-and-medication.rst

    all the child's medication in the care of |The Setting|
    is handed over with the child.

+#. |The Illnesses and Medication Officer|:

+   #. notifies Ofsted
+   #. makes a report to the Health and Safety Executive using the RIDDOR format

 An accident happens
 ^^^^^^^^^^^^^^^^^^^

-When an accident happens:

-* If an injury requires treatment by a general practitioner or hospital doctor, Ofsted is notified.
-* When there is any injury requiring general practitioner or hospital treatment to a child, parent, volunteer or visitor or where there is a death of a child or adult on the premises, we make a report to the Health and Safety Executive using the RIDDOR format.
+When an accident happens to a child, any conditions are identified using the procedure under `Noticing conditions`_.
+In all cases:

+* The child's Key Person records all details in the `Accident Book`_.
+* When the child is collected, the child's Key Person notifies the collector, and asks the collector to sign in the Accident Book.

 Administering medication